Rfam/rfam-docs/docs/source/genome-annotation.rst

 Genome annotation
 =================

+The Rfam library of covariance models can be used to search sequences (including whole genomes) for homologues to known non-coding RNAs, in conjunction with the `Infernal software <http://eddylab.org/infernal/>`_.

 Before trying to annotate your own genome sequences on your local hardware or submitting lots of sequences to Rfam via the website, please check that the following resources do not provide the annotation for you: